markjlyon/spaceopera/EPISODES.md

 ## SEASON TWO

+### EPISODE 02x10 - WILDCARDS

+The Silurian's are back in force in former Drago-Kadzai space.

+A mysterious figure seeks help for an enigmatic goal.

+The Chigru arrive with a surprising new class of farship.

 ### EPISODE 02x09 - OUT OF SIGHT

 The race against time for a new home for the Ventrasii begins in earnest, if they can be convinced to accept the help.